-- 1. The Commission shall be assisted by the Implementation Committee for Spirits Drinks instituted by Article 13 of Regulation (EEC) No 1576/89. - 2.
-Where reference is made to this paragraph, the management procedure laid down in Article 4 of Decision 1999/468/EC shall apply, in compliance with Article 7(3) thereof. - 3.
-The period provided for in Article 4(3) of Decision 1999/468/EC shall be one month.
+1. The Commission shall be assisted by the Implementation Committee for Spirit Drinks set up by Article 13 of Regulation (EEC) No 1576/89 and by the Implementation Committee for aromatised wines, aromatised wine-based drinks and aromatised wine-product cocktails set up by Article 12 of Council Regulation (EEC) No 1601/91.

+2. Where reference is made to this paragraph, Articles 5 and 7 of Decision 1999/468/EC shall apply.

+The period provided for in Article 5(6) of Decision 1999/468/EC shall be set at one month.

+3. The Committee shall adopt their rules of procedure.